 Thanks to the internet, it is easy for criminals to set up online phony companies to win transportation bids and obtain truck freight insurance.
 However, there are practices companies can learn how to do to avoid cargo theft by fictitious pickup.

 • Subscribe to a reporting service such as FreightWatch, SC-ISAC or CargoNet to monitor area thefts and promptly report attempts and incidents of fictitious pickup to law enforcement agencies.

 • Validate and vet third parties including brokers and carriers.
 Work together and communicate frequently with all members of your supply chain.

 • Vet truck drivers and reduce liability with job applicant and employee screening of driving history and past employment.
 Use monitoring services to check for any changes to drivers’ motor vehicle records.

 • Use technology such as intelligent routing, telematics, real-time monitoring, geo-fencing, GPS and shipper/carrier communication protocols to maintain chain of custody for cargo.

 • Before releasing cargo, request and inspect both a government issued and company issued identification from driver in addition to the driver’s US DOT Medical Examiners Certificate.
 Capture biometric information such as a fingerprint and take a close-up photo of driver to get a clearly visible picture of the face.
 High-definition photos of ID’s are very useful for police investigations and criminal prosecution.
 Check all documentation such as bills of lading for accuracy and scan.
 Photograph truck and license plate, carefully noting tags, ID numbers and signage.
 ID Verify, available online, is a way to validate driver and transportation personnel identity.
 Remember to securely handle and store all collected personal information to protect privacy.

-Using readily available information technology and sharing information with other members of the supply chain will effectively counter the growing threat of cargo theft, by fictitious pickup.
+Learning how to use readily available information technology and share information with other members of the supply chain will effectively help avoid the threat of cargo theft by fictitious pickup.